Makinde1034/Makinde1034/README.md

 ### Hi there 👋

-Software developer with thorough understanding of designing, developing and maintaining web systems and mobile applications.
+Software Engineer with thorough understanding of designing, developing and maintaining web systems and mobile applications.
 I have a strong background in Javascript.

 I can be easily absorbed by my work.